FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

    - The script has created these files:
      <br />

         - **UNAUTH_ACCESS.txt:** This file contains information from the auditd logs.
-From these logs we can determine when and who tried to access the confidentail file.
+From these logs we can determine when and who tried to access the confidential file.
 From the logs we can tell that the original user who initiated the process was "user1" and from there they accessed the root account.

       <p align="center">
       <img src="https://i.imgur.com/IoQujx2.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>